DeFidelity/DeFidelity/README.md

 # About me
 <h3 align="center">A pragmatic full-stack developer</h3>
-- 👋 Hi, I’m Amusat Haki Adeyemi, I'm a software engineer that interested in bringing software inovations to life and solving existing problems in softwares [ open to work ].
+- 👋 Hi, I'm a software engineer with a year of industrial experience in freelancing experience, I'm passionate about building software products, working on business aims and maintaining softwares [ open to opportunities ].

 - 💬 Ask me about **Python, Django, Vue JS, HTMX**